-The European restructuring plan has been approved by all countries' works councils and is expected to be substantially complete by the end of 2015.
-The Company expects to generate the same local currency annual cost reduction benefits by the end of 2016, as previously communicated in October 2014, which translates to approximately \$80 million at current exchange rates.
-Costs associated with restructuring activities are reported at the Corporate level and discussed in the "Restructuring and other operating expenses, net" section below.
+The European restructuring plan is expected to be substantially complete by the end of 2015.
+The Company expects to generate local currency annual cost reduction benefits by the end of 2016 of approximately \$80 million, at current exchange rates.
+Costs associated with restructuring activities are reported at the Corporate level and discussed in the "International restructuring and certain other operating expenses" section below.

 For U.S. reporting, the International Division's sales are translated into U.S. dollars at average exchange rates experienced during the period.
-The Division's reported sales were negatively affected by \$119 million and \$236 million from changes in foreign currency exchange rates in the second quarter and first half of 2015, respectively.
-However, the changes in foreign currency exchange rates did not have a significant impact on Division operating income.
+The Division's reported sales were negatively affected by \$106 million and \$342 million from changes in foreign currency exchange rates in the third quarter and year-to-date 2015, respectively.
+However, the translation effects from changes in foreign currency exchange rates did not have a significant impact on Division operating income.
 We analyze our international operations in terms of local currency performance to allow focus on operating trends and results.